 You’ll find an eclectic mix of music in clubs all around downtown and on the streets.
 National acts stop at the nearby Orange Peel and the US Cellular Civic Center.
 Friday night drum circles are a particularly big draw.

-Walking tours are especially popular both on the downtown Asheville Urban Trail and through the adjacent historic Montford neighborhood.
+Walking tours are especially popular both on the downtown Asheville Urban Trail, where you'll find one of the most striking collection of Art Deco buildings in the country, and through the adjacent historic Montford neighborhood with its grand Victorian homes.

 Taste 50 local beers, which can be sampled on a “Brews Cruise” and in the many microbreweries and pubs throughout downtown and the entire city.